DrChainsaw/neuralODE4j/README.md

 Time will be added as the last input to the vertex.
 A [ShapeMatchVertex](src/main/java/ode/vertex/conf/ShapeMatchVertex.java) can be used to adapt the shape of the time input for vertices which don't support broadcasting.

+### Limitations

+The implementation does not use Nd4js SameDiff and therefore automatic differentiation is not possible.
+As a consequence, back propagation though the OdeVertex is only possible using the adjoint method.

+For the same reason, continuous normalizing flows is not supported as this requires back-propagation through the derivative of a forward pass though the OdeVertex (as far as I can understand).

+Reason for not using SameDiff is that it does not have GPU support in Nd4j 1.0.0-beta3.

 ### Prerequisites

 Maven and GIT.
 Project uses ND4Js CUDA 10 backend as default which requires [CUDA 10](https://deeplearning4j.org/docs/latest/deeplearning4j-config-cudnn).